-For more information, please browse our selection of Business Continuity Planning Books, available as ebooks and in paper format.
+For more information, please browse our selection of Business Continuity Planning Books, available both as ebooks and in paper format.

-Additionally, our team of expert Business Continuity consultants are able to offer effective and cost-efficient solutions to any problems you may have.
+In additional, our team of expert Business Continuity consultants are able to offer effective and cost-efficient solutions to any problems you may have.
 Visit our Business Continuity Consultancy services page for more.

 ISO27031 - ICT Continuity Best Practice

 ISO27031 provides recommendations specifically for ICT (information communications technology) continuity management within the overall business continuity framework provided by ISO22301.

 ISO27031 makes ISO22301 relevant to information and communications technology.
 Of course, it can also be used on a standalone basis should an organisation wish to tackle ICT continuity management specifically.

 Civil Contingencies and Business Continuity Planning

 In the UK, the Civil Contingencies Act 2004 sets out specific requirements for public bodies.
 It imposes a series of duties on local bodies in England and Wales, Scotland and Northern Ireland (known as "Category 1 responders").
 These include the duty to assess the risk of an emergency occurring and to maintain plans for the purposes of responding to an emergency.

 The range of Category 1 responders is broader than the range of local bodies which were subject to earlier legislation which has now been repealed.
 It includes certain bodies with functions which relate to health, the Environment Agency and the Secretary of State responsible for maritime and coastal emergency responses.
 The Act also provides a mechanism to impose duties on other local bodies ("Category 2 responders") to co-operate with, and to provide information to, Category 1 responders in connection with their civil protection duties.